adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 It’s inexplicable.
 It’s too big. *We can’t indict the cosmos*.”

-On the one hand, *The Empty Man* seems to stand as a prime example for the aforementioned tendency of cosmic horror to externalize human activity and bind it to a fictional entity beyond our control.
-The allegorical content of the film’s cthulhuian antagonist is a social structure naturalized to the point of becoming an unnegotiable, ahistorical truth of human existence.
+On the one hand, *The Empty Man* seems to stand as a prime example for the aforementioned tendency of cosmic horror to externalize human activity by binding it to a fictional entity beyond our control (a move that essentially amounts to an aesthetic equivalent of reification).
+The experience which is allegorized by the film’s cthulhuian antagonist is that of living in a social structure naturalized to the point of becoming an unnegotiable, ahistorical truth of human existence.
 The dilemma of police intervention, in the film as in late Capitalism, lies in the social contingence of crime itself: punishing individuals never gets to the forces